Bernard Palanca

-Bernard Revilla Palanca Jr. (born December 3, 1976) is a Filipino host, film/television character actor, and product endorser.
+Bernard Revilla Palanca Jr. (born December 3, 1976) is a Filipino host, film/television character actor, musician, and product endorser.

 Early life

-His maternal grandfather, Armando Goyena (real name: José Revilla), was an actor as was his younger brother, Miko Palanca.
+His maternal grandfather José Revilla é Irureta-Goyena, also known as Armando Goyena, was an actor; as was his younger brother, Miko Palanca.
 He is the son of Bernard Palanca Sr., a race car driver, who died when Bernard Jr. was just a child.
-On his father's side of the family, he is a grandson of businessman and philanthropist Carlos Palanca Jr. of the family that organizes the Carlos Palanca Memorial Awards for Literature.
-His mother, Pita Revilla-Palanca (later Revilla-Hocson) came from the Revilla clan of celebrities (not to be confused with the Bautista clan who are more popularly known as Revillas).
-Among his aunts are former actress/Camay model/jewelry designer Maritess Revilla-Araneta, Cita Revilla-Yabut who was also a Camay model, as well as actress and TV host Tina Revilla-Valencia.
-Bianca Araneta-Elizalde, a model and social entrepreneur and daughter of Marites is his cousin.
+On his father's side of the family, he is a grandson of businessman and philanthropist Carlos Palanca, Jr. of the family that organizes the Carlos Palanca Memorial Awards for Literature.
+His mother, Pita Revilla de Hocson (née Revilla vda. de Revilla) came from the Revilla clan of celebrities (not to be confused with the Bautista clan who are more popularly known as Revillas).

+Among his aunts are former actress/Camay model/jewelry designer Maritess Revilla de Araneta, Cita Revilla de Yabut, who was also a Camay model, as well as actress and TV host Tina Revilla de Valencia.
+Bianca Araneta de Elizalde, a model and social entrepreneur and daughter of Marites is his cousin.
 Another showbiz relation is actor-host-businessman Johnny Revilla, the only brother of Bernard's mother, married to singer Janet Basco.

 Palanca is known to be a versatile actor and has worked with all the famous actors and actresses in Philippine cinema.
-He has Chinese ancestry from his father's side.
+He has Amoy Chinese ancestry from his father's side.

+As a television actor he was also a central supporting role as Borris Archangel in Kay Tagal Kang Hinintay in 2002-2003 as Johnny Delgados son.